AWegnerGitHub/awegnergithub.github.io-content/2020_05_04_suggested_improvements_physical.md

 The system is solid.
 I am confident it's going to hold the weight of the water and the plants.
 The biggest thing I need to worry about is a power outage, which would drain the water (due to gravity) in the basin in the cabinet.
 If this happens soon after I refill the water, I suspect it'd overflow.
 It'll happen at some point, so we'll see how it works out.
-But, apart from using a larger basic for a three level garden, I don't think there is anything that needs to change here.
+But, apart from using a larger basin for a three level garden, I don't think there is anything that needs to change here.

 ### Support